 Ball Python Lighting

-Snakes don’t need special UV lighting like some reptiles.
+Snakes don’t need special UV lighting like some reptiles (for example, bearded dragons).
 In fact, constant bright lighting can stress them out.

 Simulate the light cycle in your pet’s natural habitat by providing 8 to 12 hours of “daylight” per day.